 There are hints that the profile of Ramadan, who clearly loves the limelight, may be ebbing.
-For years, he was a headliner at an annual gathering outside Paris of Europe’s largest Muslim gathering, but he wasn’t at the 2017 event.
+For years, he was a headliner at Europe’s largest Muslim gathering, outside Paris, but he wasn’t at the 2017 event.

 However, he has remained busy.
 On Jan.
 20, he launched a movement, Resistance and Alternative.
 Last year, he opened a school in Paris, the Islamic Institute for Training and Ethics.
 In December, he traveled to India and, a Facebook post suggests, to camps for Rohingya refugees from Myanmar.

 Ramadan’s U.S. visa was revoked in 2004 — and restored in 2010 — preventing him at the time from taking a teaching job at the University of Notre Dame.
 Authorities had said he donated $1,336 to a charity that gave money to a Palestinian militant group.

 “I remain calm and place my full confidence in justice,” Ramadan wrote in November on Facebook, part of a particularly personal post addressed “To you” and signed “Tariq.”

 “Patience is imperative, along with determination... our behavior must be marked by wisdom and dignity,” the post said.